bcgov/design-system/components/alert_banners/README.md

 * Do not include alerts that are not related to the users current goal.

 ## Rationale
-This alert banner uses semantic colours to convey the meaning behind each message.
-The information is organized with a logo and title at the top to establish the purpose of the alert, while the supporting text immediately below guides the user with further information or supporting actions.
+Alert banners use a combination of colour, icon and text to convey the purpose and meaning of the alert message.
+The text below the alert title provides guidance for the user with additional information or supporting actions.

 ## Accessibility
-In addition to [fundamental accessibility]() requirements, this component meets or exceeds the [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards by incorporating the following criteria.
+In addition to [fundamental accessibility](https://developer.gov.bc.ca/Design-System/Accessibility) requirements, this component meets or exceeds the [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards by incorporating the following criteria.

 ### Screenreaders
 As read using ChromeVox